Speakers

 Arin Greenwood

-Arin Greenwood writes about (and LOVES) dogs.
-Formerly HuffPost’s animal welfare editor, Arin now writes and edits for animal nonprofits.
-She is author of the novel Your Robot Dog Will Die.
+Arin Greenwood is a writer and former lawyer.
+She was HuffPost’s animal welfare editor, and now writes and consults for animal nonprofits.
+Arin is author of Your Robot Dog Will Die, published by Soho Teen.

 M.E.
 Hilliard